 Note: Some babies resist swaddling initially, but once you rock and shush them a little they calm and the wrapping keeps them peaceful and happy longer.

-Swaddling Reduces the Temptation to Bed Share
+Benefits of Swaddling: Reduces the Temptation to Bed-Share

 Overcome with fatigue, you may accidentally fall asleep with your baby on a risky surface, like a sofa, an adult bed, etc. When you’re exhausted your brain gets numb, just like when you’re drunk!
 That’s a big problem.
 Of course you would never bring your baby into bed with you if you were drunk…so why do it if you are “drunk” tired?
 You could roll on your baby or put an arm over her face without even realizing it.
 Swaddling helps babies sleep a little better so you are less tempted to do something that might boost your baby’s risk of SIDS and suffocation.

-Swaddling Reduces the Chance Your Baby Will Roll Over
+Benefits of Swaddling: Reduces the Chance Your Baby Will Roll Over

-Happiest Baby’s SNOO Smart Sleeper comes with a special swaddle with “wings” that clip into the side of this “smart” bassinet.
-If used properly, the baby CANNOT rollover, making it the safest baby bed ever made.
+Happiest Baby’s SNOO Smart Sleeper comes with a special sleep swaddle with “wings” that clip into the side of this “smart” baby bassinet.
+If used properly, the baby CANNOT roll over, making it the safest baby bed ever made.
 Whether you use SNOO or a regular bassinet, swaddling makes sleep much safer, in your baby’s first few months of life.
 (I also recommend keeping your baby’s bed free of pillows, loose blankets, stuffed animals, etc. These are all suffocation risks.)

-Swaddling Increases Breastfeeding Success
+Benefits of Swaddling: Increases Breastfeeding Success

 If your baby cries a lot, it can bring up subtle worries that perhaps your milk is not satisfying your baby.
 It turns out, this is a key reason moms give up on the breast.
-But, since wrapping reduces crying…it therefore boosts successful breastfeeding…which is known to lower the risk of SIDS by 50%!
+But, since wrapping reduces crying, it therefore boosts successful breastfeeding, which is known to lower the risk of SIDS by 50%!
 That’s a win-win-win situation!
 When combined with white noise, swinging motion and sucking, swaddling works even better to soothe crying babies and boost sleep.

 Be Sure to Swaddle Safely